 These treatments target different chromophores (pigment creating cells) in the skin, which selectively absorb the light energy as heat and yield the desired response.
 The wavelengths of light treat red and brown spots by targeting the chromophores of melanin for brown spots, and hemoglobin for vessels or redness.
 The brown spots undergo mild desquamation and slough off within two or three days, while the vascular lesions resolve within 10-14 days.

 How many Photofacial treatments will I need?

 Each Photofacial session is expected to reduce visible damage by 15-20%.
 Typically, your dermatologist will recommend 3-5 treatments scheduled about one month apart.
 There are longer-term maintenance treatments available such as Forever Young BBL to our patients as well.
-Research has shown that the Forever Young treatments actually reverse the genetic damage don to the skin by the long term sun exposure.
-WIth regular treatments, your skin can indeed look Forever Young.
+Research has shown that the Forever Young treatments actually reverse the genetic damage done to the skin by the long term sun exposure.
+With regular treatments, your skin can indeed look Forever Young.
 Your dermatologist may advise a different treatment schedule if you have any other skin conditions.

 What should I expect after a Photofacial treatment?